 The through and off technique

-A fast ‘through and off’ is a constantly flowing machine consisting of a fast line and slow line.
+A fast ‘through and off’ is a flowing machine consisting of a fast line and slow line.
 It’s a lot like a double pace line, except that riders continually rotate.
-By taking short, sharp turns at the front, it’s possible to push the pace high, which is why this technique is often used in breakaways during races.
+Before starting, it’s essential you agree which side to move up the group (usually on the right or outside).

 The most important action takes place at the front of the double pace line.
 As the rider in the fast line draws level with the rider in the slow line, the slow rider should ease off the pedals slightly.

 The single pace line